Our House

 House dust is a mixture of ash, cloth fibers, hair, plant pollen, human and animal skin (dander), soil particles, and fungal spores.
 In many households, human skin flakes, alone, make up much of this debris.
 House dust mites use this debris as food.
 These tiny mites feed directly on the organic parts of house dust.

-Dust mite and allergy control
+Dust mite and allergy treatment

 Dust mite allergy can be managed by a combination of: